 In the first method, a mass of base metal, such as magnesium, is buried in the electrolyte and connected electrically to the structure to be protected.
 The natural difference in potential between the structure metal, usually steel, and the magnesium causes a current to flow from the magnesium (the new anode) through the electrolyte to the steel, which is the new cathode.
 The anode gradually corrodes and is thus called a 'sacrificial anode'.
 In practice a closely controlled magnesium-alloy is used.
-The main factors which govern the degree of protection, and the current output from the galvanic cell so formed by the protective system, are the surface area, volume and shape of the anodes used, the resistivity of the electrolyte and the surface area of the exposed metal being protected.
+The main factors which govem the degree of protection, and the current output from the galvanic cell so formed by the protective system, are the surface area, volume and shape of the anodes used, the resistivity of the electrolyte and the surface area of the exposed metal being protected.
 The sacrificial anode system is common in congested areas since the low potentials generated by the galvanic system virtually eliminate the possibility of corrosion arising on adjacent metal structures on account of stray current.
-The system also needs no external electrical supply and is to a great extent self regulating in output, which latter will vary according to the resistivity of the surrounding medium (e.g., in wet or dry weather conditions).
-The anodes need periodical renewal.
-In reasonable soil conditions, the life of an anode may be up to 15 years.
+The system also needs no external electrical supply and is to a great extent self regulating in output, which latter will vary according to the resistivity of the surrounding medium (e.g., in wet or dry weather conditions ).
+The anodes need periodical renewal. in reasonable soil conditions, the life of an anode may be up to 15 years.

 The second method of protection, the impressed-current system, uses a conventionally generated direct current from rotating machinery or via a transformer/rectifier unit.
-The negative side of the supply is connected to the structure to be protected; the positive side is fed to an 'anode ground-bed' usually formed from high-quality graphite impregnated by resin, wax or linseed oil, silicon iron or scrap iron or steel.
+The negative side of the supply is connected to the structure to be protected; the positive side is fed to an 'anode ground-bed' usually formed from high-quality graphite impregnated by resin, wax or linseed oil, silicon iron or serap iron or steel.
 The buried structure then becomes the cathode.
 The anode may, but need not, corrode.
 Silicon-iron and graphite anode ground-beds are semi-inert and have a very long life.
-Scrap iron or scrap steel beds go into solution quite rapidly and disintegrate at the rate of about
+Serap iron or serap steel beds go into solution quite rapidly and disintegrate at the rate of about 10 kg/Ampere/year.

-10 kg/Ampere/year.

 The metalwork associated with electrical installations, which may require cathodic protection include supporting lattice structures, armoured cables with rotted servings, metal pipes containing cables, and general structural steelwork.
 Another aspect of corrosion may not be too familiar to installation installers.
-This concerns the continuous exposure of PVC-insulated cables to temperatures above 115°C that may cause the formation of corrosive products, which can attack conductors and other metalwork.
+This points are of a metal, which gives long service without becoming pitted or corroded.
+If the bell push is to be installed outside, protection against the ingress of moisture must be provided.